paulschick/cot-excel-processor/README.md

 ### Command Line Options

+- `-env`: Use a `.env` file instead of command line arguments.
+Defaults to true.
+This will ignore all other command line arguments.
 - `-download`: Download reports before processing.
-Requires `startYear` and `endYear`.
+Defaults to true.
+If false, you must have `.xls` files in the download directory.
 - `-startYear`: Start year for report dates.
+Defaults to current year.
 - `-endYear`: End year for report dates.
+Defaults to current year.
 - `-downloadDir`: Directory for downloaded reports.
-Defaults to `./data`.
+Defaults to `./data/xls`.
 - `-outputDir`: Directory for CSV exports.
-Defaults to `./output`.
+Defaults to `./data/csv`.